Petrenko-Anton/HW_13_REST/README.md

-TO run dockerized just use
+To run dockerized just use

 docker-compose run app-service